15 Simple Ideas to Transition from Summer to Fall Decor

 - This basket is perfect to tuck cozy blankets and pillows for easy accessibility, yet tidy when you don’t need them out!

-#7: Transition the seasons with art!
+#7: Transition the seasons with wall art!

-To me, you don’t need a lot of seasonal art. Â However, just switching a couple of pieces can instantly refresh a room and add a touch of the fall season. Â I recently purchased this vintage pear painting from my friend Deb over at Seeking Lavender Lane. Â She has an online vintage shop with a lot of great vintage art options!
+The truth is, you don’t need a ton of large seasonal art.
+However, just switching a couple of pieces can instantly refresh a room and add a touch of the new season.
+I recently purchased this vintage pear painting from my friend Deb over at Seeking Lavender Lane.
+She has an online vintage shop with a lot of great vintage art options!
+Small wall art pieces can be perfect to layer on bookshelves or open shelving, like I did here in my dining room.

 #9: This should probably be #1…